 This model predicts that every franchisee's business moves through six stages.
 The journey starts with the optimistic Investigation and Initiation stages.
 The reality of hard work, negative cash flow and stress then kicks in, with the franchisee sweating it out through the Perspiration stage.
 Things come together as the business reaches break-even and enters the Consolidation stage.
 But over time, a franchisee may start to get tired, bored or distracted, as their business moves into the Maturation stage.
 Here they are at risk of burnout or rust out, and the business may plateau and decline unless there is a transition into the final Reformation stage.
 This is a time of reflection, reinvention and renewal.

 We are mentioning this model as it always stimulates vibrant discussion in our professional development workshops, particularly in these turbulent times.
 In this Positive Franchising Update, we share some best practice insights on how to support franchisees through the important Reformation stage.

-We were delighted this week to bring our mission of fostering the creation of profitable partnerships in the global franchising sector to life by contributing virtually to a conference in Brazil with the financial services franchise network, help!
+We were delighted to bring our mission of fostering the creation of profitable partnerships in the global franchising sector to life by contributing virtually to a conference in Brazil with the financial services franchise network, help!
 Members of the franchisor Support Office participated in a Culture of Franchising Workshop, while help! franchisees enjoyed a dynamic Profitable Partnerships presentation.